-Although the barrow features on a number of alignments, the Crooksbury line is the only one that affords visibility to any distant view (the MOUNT PLEASANT LINE may have done but visibility is now greatly obscured).
+: This barrow features on a number of alignments, roughly in an arc from south-east to south-west, but the CROOKSBURY LINE is the only one that affords visibility to any distant view.
+The MOUNT PLEASANT LINE may have done but visibility is now greatly obscured, and the north-western extension of the NEWLANDS LINE to the possible standing stone on High Curley Hill may have some possibilities – yet to be determined.
 Visibility from the barrow is generally poor.
 It stands on fairly open ground but woodland obscures the views to the West, North and East.
-To the south the field edge is only some 50 m away.
+To the south, the field edge is only some 50 m away.
 Over the rough fence the pasture rises to the horizon about 220 metres away and about eight metres higher.
 Sparse birch trees grow to the edge of mixed woodland and obscure the view to the North and East.
-To the north-west the main road between Guildford and Woking passes the edge of the common land.
+To the north-west, the main road between Guildford and Woking passes the edge of the common land.
 The distant view on the Crooksbury line is a glimpse of the chalk ridge of the Hogs Back, although this has recently become difficult with the rapid growth of scrub birch trees.
-Whitmoor Barrow stands towards the south-east corner of a desolate triangle of neglected common land, the mound itself being perpetually covered by rough grass, bracken and birch saplings.
+Whitmoor Barrow stands towards the south-east corner of a desolate triangle of neglected common land, the mound itself is perpetually covered by rough grass, bracken and birch saplings.
 In the winter bare patches of the surface are visible revealing the large pockmarks of old rabbit burrows.
 The central mound has been spread unevenly onto the berm by Victorian excavation and the ravages of time.
-Only the ditch remains in reasonable condition although it is not possible to see where the possible causeway began and ended, and now looks as though the ditch is just weathered over.
+Only the ditch remains in reasonable condition although it is not possible to see where the possible causeway began and ended and now looks as though the ditch is just weathered over.

 In ‘The Ancient Burial Mounds of England’ by L V Grinsell.
 Page 19.
 ‘Ditches around barrows are sometimes interrupted at one or two places, one being commoner’.
 Page 79.
 ‘Sometimes the ditch is interrupted by one or more points by a kind of causeway.
 This interruption may date from when the Barrow was made, but it is frequently due to subsequent tampering with the mound, and particularly to digging into the mound and throwing the earth into a ditch, an early but clumsy method of excavating’.